-Founded in 2006 by York University and the University of Victoria, ResearchImpact is a network of 11 universities that have invested in an institutional capacity to support knowledge mobilization among faculty, students and partner organizations.
-Current members are: Carleton University, Kwantlen Polytechnic University, McMaster University, Memorial University of Newfoundland, University of Guelph, Université de Montréal, Université du Québec à Montréal, University of Saskatchewan, University of Victoria, Wilfrid Laurier University, and York University.
+Founded in 2006 by York University and the University of Victoria, ResearchImpact is a network of 12 universities that have invested in an institutional capacity to support knowledge mobilization among faculty, students and partner organizations.
+Current members are: Carleton University, Kwantlen Polytechnic University, McMaster University, Memorial University of Newfoundland, University of Guelph, University of New Brunswick, Université de Montréal, Université du Québec à Montréal, University of Saskatchewan, University of Victoria, Wilfrid Laurier University, and York University.

 About Knowledge Mobilization